tillitis/tkey-ssh-agent/README.md

 This repository contains device applications to run on the TKey USB security stick, as well as companion client apps (running on the host computer).
-For testing and development purposes the device apps can also be run in QEMU, this is also explained in detail below.
+For testing and development purposes, the device apps can also be run in QEMU; this is also explained in detail below.

-Current list of device appsp:
+Current list of device apps:

 - The Ed25519 signer app.
-Used as root of trust and SSH authentication
+Used for root of trust and SSH authentication
 - The RNG stream app.
-Providing arbitrary high quality random numbers
+Providing arbitrarily high quality random numbers
 - blink.
 A minimalistic example application
 - nx.
 Test program for our execution monitor.

-For more information about the apps, see subsections below.
+For more information about the apps, see the subsections below.

-The documentation for the Go module and packages (along with this README) can also be read over at https://pkg.go.dev/github.com/tillitis/tillitis-key1-apps
+The documentation for the Go module and packages (along with this README) can also be read at https://pkg.go.dev/github.com/tillitis/tillitis-key1-apps

 Note that development is ongoing.
 For example, changes might be made